Loop and iteration

 - The javascript loop add a couple of instructions like the

-keywords. - In our example we use the
+continuekeywords. - In our example we use the

-data type. - The result in the console will be
+continuekeywords to skip the element which is different from aStringdata type. - The result in the console will be

-lulu bubu tutu riri
+lulu bubu tutu riri.

 Break statement